“Show me the incentive and I will show you the outcome.” – Charlie Munger

 In the previous section, we’ve learned about continuous tokens and bonding curves.
 What can we build with these cryptoeconomic primitives?

 To build successful decentralized systems, we need to design incentives that encourage network participants to behave in a way that result in win-win situations.
 We want to make it easy for people to do the right things, and make it difficult for people to do the wrong things.
-In this section, let’s examine how bonding curves are being used for three use cases:
+In this section, let’s examine how bonding curves are being used in two use cases:

 1. Automated Market Makers

 In a typical cryptocurrency exchange (either centralized or decentralized) Market Makers create buy or sell orders for a particular token exchange pair, and Market Takers fill any satisfparticipanty orders to perform the exchange.

 In this workflow, a matching process is necessary for an exchange to occur.
 Market makers need to create orders, orders need to be published on exchanges, market takers need to browse orders, and market makers need to wait for the orders to get filled.
 Because both buy and sell orders have prices attached to them, due to market fluctuations there is the possibility that some orders may take a while to get filled, if ever.

 There must be a buyer and a seller available at the same time and on the same venue in order for the tokens to pass through the network.
 The challenge with consistently finding a match between buyers and sellers is a problem known in economics as double coincidence of wants.

 In contrast to traditional exchanges, Automated Market Makers (AMMs) uses bonding curves to allow tokens to be seamlessly converted into one another in real time without the need to match buyers and sellers.
 You can always buy and sell against the AMM contract.

 Each Automated Market Maker contract holds a balance of a Reserve Token (for example, a reserve balance of

 ETH).
 Buyers can use the reserve token to purchase a Continuous Token managed by the AMM (for example, a fictional token